ClickHouse/ClickBench/elasticsearch/README.md

 Methodology

 Infrastructure:
-- Local install of Elasticsearch 8.3 on AWS EC2 instance c6a.4xlarge
+- Local single-node install of Elasticsearch 8.3 on AWS EC2 instance c6a.4xlarge
 - Per instructions, started with 500GB EBS gp2 per instructions, but ran out of space loading data in Elasticsearch abou a third in, and expanded to 1.5TB

 Data loading process: